-CWE: 674.
-Uncontrolled Recursion JSF AV Rule: 119 MISRA C 2004: 16.2 MISRA C++ 2008: 7-5-4 CERT C guidelines: MEM05-C Ada Quality and Style Guide: 5.6.6
+- 3 674.
+Uncontrolled Recursion

+- 4 JSF AV Rule: 119

+- 5 MISRA C 2004: 16.2

+- 6 MISRA C++ 2008: 7-5-4

+- 7 CERT C guidelines: MEM05-C

+- 8 Ada Quality and Style Guide: 5.6.6
-Recursion provides for the economical definition of some mathematical functions.
-However, economical definition and economical calculation are two different subjects.
-It is tempting to calculate the value of a recursive function using recursive subprograms because the expression in the programming language is straightforward and easy to understand.
-However, the impact on finite computing resources can be profound.
-Each invocation of a recursive subprogram may result in the creation of a new stack frame, complete with local variables.
-If stack space is limited and the calculation of some values will lead to an exhaustion of resources resulting in the program terminating.

-In calculating the values of mathematical functions the use of recursion in a program is usually obvious, but this is not true in the general case.
-For example, finalization of a computing context after treating an error condition might result in recursion (such as attempting to "clean up" by closing a file after an error was encountered in closing the same file).
-Although such situations may have other problems, they typically do not result in exhaustion of resources but may otherwise result in a denial of service.
+- 10 Recursion provides for the economical definition of some mathematical functions.
+However, economical - definition and economical calculation are two different subjects.
+It is tempting to calculate the value of a - 12 recursive function using recursive subprograms because the expression in the programming language is - straightforward and easy to understand.
+However, the impact on finite computing resources can be profound. - 14 Each invocation of a recursive subprogram may result in the creation of a new stack frame, complete with local - variables.
+If stack space is limited and the calculation of some values will lead to an exhaustion of resources - 16 resulting in the program terminating. - 17 In calculating the values of mathematical functions the use of recursion in a program is usually obvious, but this is - 18 not true when considering computer operations generally, especially when processing error conditions.
+For - 19 example, finalization of a computing context after treating an error condition might result in recursion (such as - attempting to recover resources by closing a file after an error was encountered in closing the same file). - 21 Although such situations may have other problems, they typically do not result in exhaustion of resources but - 22 may otherwise result in a denial of service.

-This vulnerability description is intended to be applicable to languages with the following characteristics:

-• Any language that permits the recursive invocation of subprograms.
+- 24 This vulnerability description is intended to be applicable to languages with the following characteristics: - Any language that permits the recursive invocation of subprograms.

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-- Minimize the use of recursion. - Converting recursive calculations to the corresponding iterative calculation.
+- 27 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: - Minimize the use of recursion. - Converting recursive calculations to the corresponding iterative calculation.
 In principle, any recursive calculation can be remodeled as an iterative calculation which will have a smaller impact on some computing resources but which may be harder for a human to comprehend.
 The cost to human understanding must be weighed against the practical limits of computing resource. - In cases where the depth of recursion can be shown to be statically bounded by a tolerable number, then recursion may be acceptable, but should be documented for the use of maintainers.

-It should be noted that some languages or implementations provide special (more economical) treatment of a form of recursion known as tail-recursion.
+- 1 It should be noted that some languages or implementations provide special (more economical) treatment of a - 2 form of recursion known as tail-recursion.
 In this case, the impact on computing economy is reduced.
-When using such a language, tail recursion may be preferred to an iterative calculation.
+When - 3 using such a language, tail recursion may be preferred to an iterative calculation.